Time management secrets

 Here’s the difference between efficient and effective.
 Efficiency is getting things done quickly and with the least amount of effort possible.
-Effective means taking the right actions that lead to results.
-An example is that you may be the strongest one to chop down a tree.
-But if you end up cutting down the wrong tree, then you didn’t get you the desired result.
+Effective means taking the right actions which lead to results.
+For example: you may be the strongest one to chop down a tree.
+But if you cut down the wrong tree, then you didn’t get the desired result.

-Consider where you’re efficient, but the system you’re using isn’t highly effective.
-Many reasons exist to remain with what’s worked so well for so long.
-Ancient and outdated systems fall into this category.
-Finally, Don’t forget to overlook where duplication exists or what you’ve been tolerating because change is difficult.
+Consider where you’re efficient, but your system isn’t highly effective.
+Many reasons exist to continue doing things as you’ve always done them.
+Ancient, outdated systems fall into this category.
+Finally, don’t forget to overlook where duplication exists or what you’ve been tolerating because change is difficult.

 2. Delegate it: Entrepreneurs are idealists.
 We possess a vision of the client experience and our business operations.
 Trusting another person to join your team is a BIG step that not all entrepreneurs are willing to take.

-Here are some ideas of what to pass on.
+Here are some ideas of what to delegate.
 Find someone who loves to do the things you hate.
-Hint: these are the activities which bore you and you wish would go away.
-The activities where you’re skill level is low or non-existent are great things to delegate.
+Hint: start with the activities which bore you and you wish would go away.
+Any tasks where you’re skill level is low or non-existent are great things to delegate.
 Once you get these things off your list, you’ll wonder why you held onto them for so long.

-3. Defer it: Before you can prioritize something, you need to know what you aim to achieve.
-When I work closely with entrepreneurs, we sketch out the details of their ideal business This is like putting the exact coordinates of your destination into your GPS.
-Then you fill in the gaps with milestones along the way.
+3. Defer it: Before you can set priorities, figure out what you aim to achieve.
+When I work closely with entrepreneurs, we sketch out the details of their ideal business.
+This is like putting the exact coordinates of your destination into your GPS.
+Then, you fill in the gaps with milestones along the way.

-4. Do it: Once your load has been lightened the important activities and responsibilities remain on your agenda.
-These activities will help to serve your clients, lead to business growth and make you money.
+4. Do it: You deserve to lighten your load.
+Get the activities which are below your paygrade off of your plate.
+The important activities and responsibilities, which only you can do, remain on your agenda.
+These activities deeply serve your clients, lead to business growth and make you money.

 Eliminate the grind